image-charts/documentation/docs/reference/chart-type.md

+---
+meta_description: "Learn how to customize your chart type, from bar chart to qr code."
+---
 Specify the chart type using the `cht` parameter.
 See the individual chart documentation pages for a list of available chart types.

 #### Syntax